gunmotelabs/Gunmote/README.md

 More information will be shared as development progresses through the upcoming official project website.

-Thank you to everyone who has supported Gunmote over the years by testing, reporting bugs, and sharing feedback.
+Thank you to everyone who has supported Gunmote over the months by testing, reporting bugs, and sharing feedback.
 Your contributions have been essential to the project's growth.